mouayed-keziz/3D-ENGINE-IN-JAVA/README.md

 # 3D Engine In Java:

-this Project is a basic 3D engine built from absolute scratch Java it uses java-core to render 3D shapes and entities to a 2D shape that the screen can display.
+this Project is a basic 3D engine built from absolute scratch with Java it uses java-core to render 3D shapes and entities to a 2D shape that the screen can display.

 ## Screenshots